BryanWilhite/Blog/presentation/entry/2015/2015-10-09-my-introduction-to-the-odata-v4-timeframe-on-net.md

 config.MapODataServiceRoute("odata", "api", model);
 ```

-The EDM model building (with the `builder` variable) uses `EntityType.DerivesFrom&lt;&gt;()` to tell OData that the interface `IProduct` is implemented by `Product`.
+The EDM model building (with the `builder` variable) uses `EntityType.DerivesFrom<>()` to tell OData that the interface `IProduct` is implemented by `Product`.
 The assumption here is that OData clients should work with interface types rather than server model classes for the sake of simplicity and security through obscurity.
 Without this builder, the standard OData `./$metadata` call would return almost nothing or not work at all.

 The `MapODataServiceRoute()` extension method (of `HttpConfiguration`) makes a standard OData call, like `./api/Product?$count=true`, possible by way of the route prefix `"api"` specified in the second argument of this extension method.